burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Template Specialization

 We have already quickly looked into template specialization.
 But now we will look more closely into this concept.
 Override the default behavior for template instantiation is called *specialization*.

-An explicit specialization declaration must appear after the declaration of the primary/general template, at least due to the language requirements.
+An explicit specialization declaration must appear after the declaration of the primary/general-template, at least due to the language requirements.
+Maybe some toolchain will allow you to violate this requirement, but it's not portable across C++ compilers.

 In C++ you can specialize in the following things: